Electrostatic vs Ionic Air Purifier | What Is The Difference?

 Comparison chart

-Here is a short summary of electrostatic vs ionic air purifier operating differences.
+Here a short summary of electrostatic vs ionic air purifier operating differences.

 Electrostatic air purifier